Trustees and Staff

 Through Barney’s mother, his iwi connections are Ngāti Rārua, Ngāti Tama, Ngāti Toa and Te Ᾱtiawa, and through his father, Ngāi Tahu.
 Barney has been a Trustee of Ngāti Rārua Ᾱtiawa Iwi Trust since its inception and Vice Chair from 1998 until 2019.
 He is also a Director for Wakatū Incorporation.
 He is Chair of Te Whanake committee.
 Barney was Chair of Ngāti Rārua Iwi Trust until he retired in 2005 and served on the Board of Trustees for Whakarewa School from 1991 to 1993.
-Barney is currently the Pou Kura Taiao for the Department of Conservation in the Nelson/Marlborough area (50%) and Pou Wakahaere for Te Rūnanga o Ngāti Rārua (50%).
+He is currently the Pou Tairangahau for the Department of Conservation in the Nelson/Marlborough area (50%) and Pou Wakahaere for Te Rūnanga o Ngāti Rārua (50%).
 He was formerly with the Inland Revenue Department and the Department of Labour.
 Barney is married to Shona who is very patient and supportive, has three children (Renee, Fraser and Jackson), and a granddaughter, Sophia.

-Emma Park is of Te Ᾱtiawa descent and was appointed as a Trustee in April 2008.
-She is Chair of the Audit committee and a member of the Investment committee.
+Emma is of Te Ᾱtiawa descent and was appointed as a Trustee in April 2008.
+She is the Chair of the Audit and Risk and Education committees, and interim Chair of the Investment committee.
 Emma is a Chartered Accountant and a member of the Institute of Directors.
-Emma is currently working as the Financial Accountant for AgResearch Limited in Hamilton.
-She was the Associate Director for Wakatü Incorporation in 2007.
-Emma recently completed an Advanced Certificate in Māori Ambassadorship and Leadership and she also actively utilises her organisational and networking skills to support various individuals and community groups.
+She is an independent contractor providing financial accounting services for various organisations and Iwi Trusts in Taranaki, where she now lives with her partner and their tama.

 Mereama is of Ngāti Rārua and Te Ātiawa descent.
-She was appointed as a Trustee in 2015 and is a member of the Investment and Audit & Risk Committees.
-Mereama has extensive experience in public sector management and is currently a Managing Principal at the State Services Commission where she leads advice on the design and direction of New Zealand’s Public Service.
-Mereama is a graduate of Victoria University of Wellington and has a Bachelor of Laws and a Bachelor of Arts in Criminology, and in Maori Studies.
-She lives in Wellington with her husband and three children.
+She was appointed as a Trustee in 2015 and is a member of the Investment, Te Whanake and Education committees.
+Mereama has extensive experience in public management and is currently a Director at Te Kawa Mataaho Public Service Commission where she leads advice on the design and direction of New Zealand’s Public Service.
+Mereama is a graduate of Victoria University and has a Bachelor of Laws and a Bachelor of Arts in Criminology and Māori Studies.
+She lives in Wellington with her husband and three tamariki.

-Project Co-ordinator & Office Manager
+Project Coordinator & Office Manager